U.N. says C. African Republic soldiers wounded 10 Egyptian peacekeepers | Law-Order

 U.N. says C. African Republic soldiers wounded 10 Egyptian peacekeepers

-The United Nations mission in the Central African Republic on Tuesday accused the country's presidential guard of opening fire on unarmed Egyptian peacekeepers and wounding 10 of them, but the government said the accusation was inaccurate.
+The United Nations mission in Central African Republic on Tuesday accused the country's presidential guard of opening fire on unarmed Egyptian peacekeepers and wounding 10 of them, but the government said the allegation was inaccurate.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)